"Uplifting and nourishing.”

 New skills and ideas to facilitate the introduction of mindfulness to children in the classroom may also be covered.

-In a recent study conducted by The Teaching Council of Ireland, entitled ‘Job Satisfaction and Occupational Stress among Primary School Teachers and School Principals in Ireland’, its authors, Merike Darmody and Emer Smyth, found that 45 per cent of teachers and 70 per cent of primary school principals experienced occupational stress.
-Mindfulness Matters’ role is to assist teachers in reducing stress, maintaining confidence and calm, and in creating a relaxed teaching and learning environment.
+In a pre-covid study conducted by The Teaching Council of Ireland, entitled ‘Job Satisfaction and Occupational Stress among Primary School Teachers and School Principals in Ireland’, its authors, Merike Darmody and Emer Smyth, found that 45 per cent of teachers and 70 per cent of primary school principals experienced occupational stress.
+Mindfulness Matters’ role is to assist teachers in reducing stress, maintaining confidence and calm, and creating a relaxed teaching and learning environment.